AnandPasodi/-pustaka-E-commerces-website/README.md

 ## Additional Insights

-* The current version contains only the UI of the e-commerce store.
+* The current version contains only the UI of the e-commerce book store.
 * Functionality will be added later.